Ministries of Millions: When Faith Meets Tax Free Fortune, Scamming Their Followers

 Across America and beyond, mega-church pastors and televangelists lead ministries worth millions of dollars.
 They speak of prosperity, blessings, and abundance—while living in mansions, flying in private jets, and raising funds for luxury assets.
 To supporters, this demonstrates God’s favor.
-To critics, it’s a betrayal of the Gospel.
+To critics, it’s a betrayal of the Gospel, manipulation of their followers, and a tax free scam.

 This exposé examines the facts: jets, homes, fundraising appeals, and the ethical issues.
 It also considers what Scripture itself says—and whether these lifestyles align with the teachings of Jesus.